Simon-Brandt/ShellArgparser/docs/src.md

 ./argparser
 ```

-since you don't want the arguments to be set in a subprocess created after forking, as these will be gone when the argparser (and with it, the subprocess) exits.
-Still, this is the required way for other shells, which make use of the argparser's ability to write the arguments to STDOUT, if [`ARGPARSER_WRITE_ARGS`](#6562-argparser_write_args) is set to `true`.
+since you don't want the arguments to be set in a subprocess created after forking, as these will be gone when the Argparser (and with it, the subprocess) exits.
+Still, this is the required way for other shells, which make use of the Argparser's ability to write the arguments to STDOUT, if [`ARGPARSER_WRITE_ARGS`](#6562-argparser_write_args) is set to `true`.

-As stated, the argparser sets an associative array to store the arguments in.
+As stated, the Argparser sets an associative array to store the arguments in.
 For maximum control over the variables in your script's scope, you can configure its name via [`ARGPARSER_ARG_ARRAY_NAME`](#659-argparser_arg_array_name), defaulting to `"args"`.
 In `try_argparser.sh`, we obtained the report by accessing exactly this associative array, looping over all variables known to the script that start with `var` or `pos`, respectively.
 At the same time, this variable name is used to provide the arguments definition.

-While the single line `source argparser -- "$@"` provides the argparser's functionality by running it, the positional and keyword arguments need to be defined somewhere.
-Thus, prior to the argparser's invokation (and, in our case, after setting some environment variables to set the maximum column widths for the help message), the arguments are defined.
-Thereby, the indexed array `args` defines which command-line arguments are acceptable for the script, possibly giving an argument definition in an argparser-specific tabular manner.
+While the single line `source argparser -- "$@"` provides the Argparser's functionality by running it, the positional and keyword arguments need to be defined somewhere.
+Thus, prior to the Argparser's invokation (and, in our case, after setting some environment variables to set the maximum column widths for the help message), the arguments are defined.
+Thereby, the indexed array `args` defines which command-line arguments are acceptable for the script, possibly giving an argument definition in an Argparser-specific tabular manner.
 Alternatively, this definition could be given as a separate [arguments definition file](#34-arguments-definition-files), indicated as [`ARGPARSER_ARG_DEF_FILE`](#6510-argparser_arg_def_file).

 The rationale for allowing `args` to store both the arguments alone and them along their definition gets clear when you realize that it's possible to share an arguments definition file across multiple scripts and only require a limited subset of the arguments for the current script.
 Then, you can give these arguments a common definition, identical for any script using them.
 Additionally, it is even possible to use an arguments definition file and definitions in `args` together, with the latter expanding on the former or overriding them, thus providing the opportunity to use arguments with the same name, but different definitions, in separate scripts.
 This offers great flexibility when writing wrapper scripts around pipelines, when you want to pass common arguments to different programs in your pipeline.
 Just define an argument within your wrapper script and pass its value to both programs.

 The argument-defining entries in the indexed array named by [`ARGPARSER_ARG_ARRAY_NAME`](#659-argparser_arg_array_name), defaulting to `"args"`, can be understood as some sort of key&ndash;value pair for each argument, but merged in one string (not as true keys and values in associative arrays).
-The key is a unique identifier for the argparser functions, and the name under which the argument's value can be obtained from the associative array `args`.
-The corresponding value provides the argument's definition to the argparser.
+The key is a unique identifier for the Argparser functions, and the name under which the argument's value can be obtained from the associative array `args`.
+The corresponding value provides the argument's definition to the Argparser.

-This argparser-specific tabular format consists of eleven columns, each separated from each other by an [`ARGPARSER_ARG_DELIMITER_1`](#6511-argparser_arg_delimiter_1) character, defaulting to a pipe (`"|"`).
+This Argparser-specific tabular format consists of eleven columns, each separated from each other by an [`ARGPARSER_ARG_DELIMITER_1`](#6511-argparser_arg_delimiter_1) character, defaulting to a pipe (`"|"`).
 Multi-value fields are delimited by an [`ARGPARSER_ARG_DELIMITER_2`](#6512-argparser_arg_delimiter_2) character, defaulting to a comma (`","`).
 The columns are defined as follows:

 - `id`: the unique argument identifier (like `var_1`)
 - `short_opts`: the short options (one hyphen, like `-a` and `-A` for `var_1`, default: `""`)